 Harappan civilization was the earliest known civilization of India.
 The earliest cities of the world were introduced to the world by Harappans.
 Harappan introduced the first town planning and first samples of sanitary, engineering and drainage works.

-The first description of the ruins of Harappa is found in the Narrative of Various Journeys in Baluchistan, Afghanistan and Punjab of Charles Masson.
-It dates back to the period of 1826 to 1838.
-The harppan people were basically urban people.
-The streets had lighting system and rounded corners.
+The first description of the ruins of Harappa is found in the Narrative of Various Journeys in Baluchistan, Afghanistan, and Punjab of Charles Masson.
+It dates back to the period from 1826 to 1838.
+The Harappan people were basically urban people.
+The streets had a lighting system and rounded corners.
 These enabled the heavy carts to take a turn easily.

-In India, the earliest cities discovered were that of Mohenjodaro in the Larkhana district of Sind.
-Harappa in Sahewal district was then discovered.
-Ropar near Chandigarh, Lothal near Ahmadabad and kalibangan in Rajasthan are other sites that showed the prevalence of the civilization in that area.
+Harappa in Sahiwal district was then discovered.
+Ropar near Chandigarh, Lothal near Ahmadabad and Kalibangan in Rajasthan are other sites that showed the prevalence of the civilization in that area.
 This area comprised of entire Punjab and Sind, the bulk of Kathiawar, the value of N.W.F.P (North West Frontier Province) and a part of the Gangetic basin.

 The Harappan people required a lot of raw material.
-This was becasue they developed many arts and crafts.
+This was because they developed many arts and crafts.
 Raw materials like copper, tin, silver, gold and precious stones had to be brought from distant lands.
 On the other hand, wood and cotton were available locally.

 Agriculture was the most important occupation of the Indus valley people.
-The crops generally cultivated were wheat, rice, barley and cotton.
+The crops generally cultivated were wheat, rice, barley, and cotton.
 The Harappan people liked indoor amusements like music and dance.
-They worshipped the images of lord Shiva and mother goddess as they were idol worshippers.
+They worshipped the images of Lord Shiva and mother goddess as they were idol worshippers.
 More than 2000 seals have been discovered.
 These are made of various materials such as pottery, steatite, faience, ivory, etc.